LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/writing-a-transformation-specification.md

 Jolt provides several, out-of-the-box transforms that you can use when writing the specification; these are described [here](https://github.com/bazaarvoice/jolt#stock-transforms).
 The Shift transform in particular does most of the heavy work when it comes to the transform; it specifies how the input JSON should be “shifted around” to make the output JSON.
 All of the examples that follow use the Shift transform.

 The Shift transform supports very simple to very complex data transformations, powered by wildcards: *, &, @, $, and #.
-The examples that follow cover what's needed for transformation to the LivePerson Knowledge Base article schema in particular.
+The examples that follow cover what's needed for transformation to the LivePerson Knowledge Base article schema.
 To learn about more complex use cases, see the Jolt test samples [here](https://github.com/bazaarvoice/jolt/tree/master/jolt-core/src/test/resources/json/shiftr), which are documented by the Jolt team.

 ### Supported LivePerson attributes